 On June 25, 2013, the Company announced the sale of its Manigotagan silica frac sand deposit.

 The Manigotagan Property is located 170 km northeast of Winnipeg where Gossan held a silica sand deposit at Seymourville, on the east shore of Lake Winnipeg, directly across from Black Island where silica sand was extensively quarried prior to the island becoming a Provincial Park.

 Manigotagan silica sand has been subjected to a variety of other tests that indicate it is of a high purity with few contaminants and that it is similar to the silica sands previously quarried at nearby Black Island.
-An initial analysis of 19 samples returned average silica content of 94.2% SiO2 without sizing or treatment.
 Sizing, washing or other simple treatments significantly improve the purity.
 An analysis of 9 washed and scrubbed samples provided an average silica grade of 99.0% SiO2.

 A drill program consisting of 23 holes was conducted at the 306-hectare Manigotagan Silica Property in December 2006.
 The drill program was successful in outlining the edge of two zones of silica sand with a thickness exceeding 8 metres and an average thickness of 11.5 metres.
 The ratio of overburden above the two zones of silica sand is less than 1:1.

 In May of 2008, Gossan conducted a 26-hole sonic drill program to test the eastern border of the Property towards an open pit where the silica sand formation outcrops near surface; to assess the known area of the silica formation to the south; and to investigate the southern portion of the Property.